 The InvestEU Program 2021-2027 brings under one roof the InvestEU Fund (the Fund), the successor of the European Fund for Strategic Investments (which had at its disposal around €500 million until end 2020) and 13 other centrally-managed financial instruments.
-It will make EU funding for investment projects in Europe simpler, more efficient and more flexible.
+It makes EU funding for investment projects in Europe simpler, more efficient and more flexible.

-The Fund support action will be divided into four policy windows:
+The Fund support action are divided into four policy windows: